neilmunday/solar-roi/README.md

 ```bash
 solar-roi.py -c path/to/solar-roi.conf --start now-3
 ```

+Use the `--forecast` option to download solar forecast data (optional).

 The `--start` option specifies the date to process energy records from.
 You can use a specific date or a relative date by specifying the string `now-X` where `X` is the number of days to substract from the current date.